If you are here to learn how to spot fake Off-White Dunk Low, you are in the right place.

 Now that you know what we’re talking about, let’s get you to the proper real vs fake Off-White Dunk Low sneakers.

-Not only that for this word, as the text has a different size for its letters.
-The first half and the end of the word “THROUGHOUT” are smaller than the letters in the middle of the word.
+The letters in the first half and the end of the word “THROUGHOUT” are smaller than the letters in the middle of the word on the fake pair.

 As for the second step of the real vs fake Off-White Nike Dunk Low comparison, we are going to take a look at both the left and the right shoes’ text on the sides.

-Going a bit lower, you can notice how the fake pair has the “c.
+The fake pair has the “c.
 1985” text looking thicker than the legit print, especially on the letter “c”.

-The letter “B” in the word “Beaverton” and “O” in the word “Oregon” are a lot thicker on the fake Off-White Dunk Low pair than the letters on the authentic pairs.
+The letter “B” in the word “Beaverton” and the “O” in “Oregon” are a lot thicker on the fake pair.

 This difference can be attributed to the poor attention to detail from the fake manufacturers as well as the lower quality factory equipment used in the production of the sneakers.

 4. Rear NIKE logo

 The fake Off-White Dunk Low pairs have the “NIKE” text too small.